z1a2q3x1s2w3/cf_dyn_dns/README.md

 Contributions are welcome!
 Please open an issue or submit a pull request for any changes.

-## Acknowledgements
+## Dependencies

 - reqwest: A simple HTTP and HTTPS client for Rust.
 - serde_json: A JSON serialization and deserialization library for Rust.
 - dotenv: A library for loading environment variables from a .env file.
 - log: A logging facade for Rust.
 - log4rs: A highly configurable logging framework for Rust.

 ## Troubleshooting